SABR Digital Library: Overcoming Adversity: Baseball's Tony Conigliaro Award

 - E-book: Click here to purchase the e-book version of Overcoming Adversity: Baseball's Tony Conigliaro Award for $6.99 from the SABR Store.
 Available in PDF, Kindle/MOBI and EPUB formats.

-- Paperback: Get the paperback edition of Overcoming Adversity: Baseball's Tony Conigliaro Award for $14.95 (plus shipping) from CreateSpace.
+- Paperback: Get the paperback edition of Overcoming Adversity: Baseball's Tony Conigliaro Award from the SABR Store ($20.99 includes shipping/tax).

 About the SABR Digital Library